Ambrose Covid Response

 Students should evaluate if their personal circumstances surrounding COVID-19 may place them at greater risk.
 That risk may be the result of their own underlying health condition or age, or it may be due to the health condition of a family member for whom the individual provides care.
 Ambrose is taking every appropriate precaution to protect our entire community as we return to campus and classrooms.

-Residence will be open for the Fall 2020 semester with a few restrictions in place.
+Residence will be open for the Winter 2021 semester with a few restrictions in place.
 In addition to health and safety measures, Ambrose has enhanced programming to increase community and build meaningful community.
 Every Residence student will now have a single room.
-For full details on our Residence program, costs, food services and safety protocols in place for fall 2020 visit the Residence Life page.
+For full details on our Residence program, costs, food services and safety protocols in place for Winter 2021 visit the Residence Life page.

 In the cafeteria, tables will be separated to maintain physical distancing requirements and to help our staff keep the area clean.
 We ask that you do not move the tables and chairs.
 Ordering food will also be different.
 The cafeteria will have a daily main course with a variety of sides to accommodate different dietary preferences.
 After ordering, you will tap your card and proceed to pick up your choice while maintaining physical distancing.
 Each meal service will offer a variety of choices, and costs will vary.
 The cafe will be open this semester and offering smaller menu items such as coffee and pastries.

 Microwaves will be unavailable during the fall semester.

 More information about food offerings for the fall will be available shortly.